 - Establishing a healthy and supportive daily routine

-- Herbal remedies in the forms of teas, pills, tinctures (herbs soaked in alcohol), creams, or other forms
+- Herbal remedies in the forms of teas, pills, tinctures (herbs soaked in alcohol or glycerin), creams, or other forms

 - Homeopathy involves the use of very dilute substances to help bring the body back into balance

 - A remedy is chosen that at normal doses, would create similar symptoms to those you’re experiencing, in a healthy person.

 - Acupuncture involves the insertion of sterilized, single-use, stainless steel needles, at specific points on the body for therapeutic purposes.

 - Acupressure is needle-free.
 It involves gentle pressure at specific points on the body , typically with the thumbs.

 - Ear acupuncture or auricular acupuncture is acupuncture done at specific points on the ear.
 It’s often used to help people quit smoking, stop drinking, or with other addictions.
 It can also be used for other purposes such as insomnia, weight loss, or to stimulate calm and relaxation.

 - Ear acupressure is needle-free and is often done by taping small seeds to specific points on the ear.
 Ear seeds are often used for similar purposes as ear acupuncture.